Services and institutions

-Targeted information for students at the School of Business and Economics
+Targeted information for students at the School of Business, Economics and Society

 The information desk staff at Lange Gasse help students with questions about studying at the School.
 In addition to quick and helpful advice, you can also find School’s latest brochures and publications at the information desk.
 The study guide for Bachelor’s students – which is published once a year and contains a list of all degree programs and their modules, as well as various useful background information on the School, study abroad opportunities and life in Nuremberg – is also available there.
 The information desk, which is financed through tuition fee compensation, is located at Lange Gasse 20 on level 1, opposite the mailroom.

 More information is available on the information desk’s website (German).